wordofwarning/wordofwarning.org/current/2013-worksahead/index.md

 ---
 *Presented by* Word of Warning + Contact
+Work that moves you and work that speaks to you — two very different nights of surprising new performance:

 **Friday 2 May, from 7.30pm**
 70/30 Split | Two Do: A Performance